Tobias Hill: Other work

 critic.
-He has edited the works of other writers, including Edgar Allan Poe In 2012, Hill, along with Brooke Magnanti, acted as a judge for Fleeting Magazine's Six-Word Short Story Prize.
+He has edited the works of other writers, including Edgar Allan Poe.
+In 2012, Hill, along with Brooke Magnanti, acted as a judge for Fleeting Magazine's Six-Word Short Story Prize.

 Critical perspective

-Amongst contemporary British authors, Hill is unusual in achieving recognition as a poet, a novelist and a writer of short stories.
+Amongst contemporary British authors, Hill was unusual in achieving recognition as a poet, a novelist and a writer of short stories.
 In 2003 he was nominated as one of the best young writers in Britain by the Times Literary Supplement.
 In 2004 he was selected as one of the country's Next Generation poets.
 His novels have been published worldwide.

 Secrecy, revelation and obsession are recurrent themes in Hill's fiction.
 In Skin, a worker at London Zoo investigates the disappearance of dead animals at the hands of an eerie figure, the Featherman, finally discovering his formalin-drenched lair in Camden Town's derelict stable-yards.
-In Underground, Casimir's physical explorations of London's subterranea echo his mental rediscovery of a traumatic childhood in Poland.
+In Underground, Casimir's physical explorations of London's subterranean echo his mental rediscovery of a traumatic childhood in Poland.
 In The Love of Stones, Katharine Sterne devotes her life to a search for a legendary lost jewel, the Three Brethren.
 The same motifs are used to powerful effect in The Hidden, and indeed the novel is prefaced with a quotation from John Dalberg-Acton, 1st Baron Acton: "Every thing secret degenerates".

 Awards, residencies and associations

-Hill has held writing residencies at Newnham College, Cambridge, Sussex University, and Eton College.
+Hill held writing residencies at Newnham College, Cambridge, Sussex University, and Eton College.
 In 1999 he was the inaugural Poet in Residence at London Zoo.
 In 2009 he became inaugural Programme Director of the Faber Academy.
-In 2012 he was appointed as senior lecturer on the MA Creative Writing Course at Oxford Brookes University.
+In 2012 he was appointed senior lecturer on the MA Creative Writing Course at Oxford Brookes University.

 His awards include an Eric Gregory Award in 1995, the Ian St James Award in 1997, and the Pen/Macmillan Silver Pen Award in 1997.
 He was shortlisted for the Mail on Sunday/John Llewellyn Rhys Prize in 2002 and 2004, and for the Sunday Times Young Writer of the Year Award in 2004.
+He was elected a Fellow of the Royal Society of Literature in 2011.